LLnCSoftware/mserve/examples/02quickauth/README.md

 #### Note: When authentication is specified for mserve\_np, it will automatically specify authorization for its servants.

-To allow authentication in mserve\_np.q, a default "getrole" function is provided there for authent.q to override.
+To allow authentication in mserve\_np.q, it needs to obtain the role for each request and send it along to the servant in the options dictionary of the request.
+A default "getrole" is provided for this which always returns the null symbol.
+The authent.q plugin will override this function.

-When a plugin with the name "authent.q" is loaded by mserve\_np.q it will automatically add a plugin with the name "authrize.q" to the servants it launches. (this is because there is currently no convenient way to specify environment variables for servants launched by mserve\_np.q).
+When a plugin with the name "authent.q" is loaded by mserve\_np.q it will automatically add a plugin with the name "authrize.q" to the servants it launches. (this is because there is currently no convenient way to specify plugins for servants launched by mserve\_np.q, but maybe we could use a second environmnt variable).

 However, this is not really much of a limitation, because you will generally want both "auth"s when you want either.
-If you should want authentication without authorization that can be accomplished by providing an "authriz.q" file which just contains: 'allowedfn:{[role] value `.api}', which is the default, including all functions in the .api namespace.
+If you should want authentication without authorization that can be accomplished by providing an "authriz.q" file which just contains the default function: 'allowedfn:{[role] value `.api}', including all functions in the .api namespace.
-Unfortunately, if you omit this file you will get an error when loading the plugins in servant.q.

 ### Authorization